medic/cht-core/.opencodereview/rules/base.md

 #### Security and access control

-- `api/src/services/replication/authorization.js` and `api/src/middleware/authorization.js` decide what an offline  user may replicate and what an online user may call.
-Any change that widens the doc set an offline user can read or write, or that relaxes a role/permission check, is a high-severity finding unless the PR explicitly says that widening is the goal.
+- `api/src/services/replication/authorization.js` decides what an offline user may replicate, and `api/src/middleware/authorization.js` is the offline-user firewall that blocks offline users from online-only endpoints.
+Any change that widens the doc set an offline user can read or write, lets offline users through to an endpoint they were blocked from, or relaxes a role/permission check, is a high-severity finding unless the PR explicitly says that widening is the goal.
-- A new route in an `api/src/controllers/*` file that omits the permission or authentication check its siblings in the same controller apply is a finding.
+- Routes are registered in `api/src/routing.js`, and permission checks go through `api/src/auth.js` (e.g. `auth.assertPermissions`, `auth.isDbAdmin`), called from the controller or the route.
+A new route that omits the firewall, authentication, or permission check its siblings apply is a finding.
 - User-supplied values reaching a CouchDB view key, a `_find` selector, a shell command, or a URL built by string concatenation must be validated or encoded first.